mitchdpg/cyberark-api-automation/README.md

 - USER_UUID – Target user identifier for lookup

 All sensitive values are stored as environment variables and are not hard-coded.
+A concise variable reference is also available in `variables.txt` for quick lookup.

 ---